 There is no guarantee that a single colony will grow from a single cell.
 That's why, for practical reasons, the amount of microbes is expressed in, defined as a single propagule that can produce an isolated colony.
 Thus, to answer the question "How to calculate log reduction in microbiology?", one should count the average number of CFU visible after incubating both the control and the treated samples.
 Please note that the control samples are considered to contain a number of microorganisms before the disinfectant is used.

 This log reduction calculator uses the following formula to determine log reduction:

-Final CFU (pay attention this value is often in a different order of magnitude.
-105 is set as the default as typically there is a significantly fewer number of CFU after treatment - of course you can change it to fit your needs).
-When you inputs your values into the calculator the log reduction and percentage values will appear in the appropriate fields.
+Once you have collected your results, using this log reduction calculator is simple.
+Provide the number of Initial CFU - it is multiplied by 107 by default but feel free to change this multiplier.
+Then input your Final CFU (pay attention this value is often in a different order of magnitude.
+105 is set as the default as typically there is a significantly fewer number of CFU after treatment - of course, you can change it to fit your needs).
+After inputting your values into the calculator, the log reduction and percentage values will appear in the appropriate fields.

 By the way, this works bi-directionally, and you can simply fill log reduction and either initial or final CFU to calculate the other values!